Psalm 11: Interpretation

 The psalm leads off with a question which is put to the writer's soul: 'Why should I flee like a bird to the mountains?'
 Barnes and many others see the fleeing as negative and running away rather than trusting God.
 The Psalmist instead resolves to trust God.
 There is an irony in that David often did flee from Saul to the mountains, but in the long run became King in Jerusalem in 1 Sam chapters 21 through 23.
 Additionally there is a contrast with Psalm 7: the wicked shoot arrows at the righteous in Psalm 11, but in Psalm 7 God readied his bow and arrows for the wicked.
 There is also a tension: God is felt to be far away and unresponsive - but He is not and that tension also appears in other Psalms, such as in Psalm 22.

 Uses

 Catholicism

 According to the Rule of St. Benedict (530AD), Psalm 1 to Psalm 20 were mainly reserved for Office of Prime.
 This psalm was traditionally performed at the Office of Prime on Wednesday.

 In the current liturgy, Psalm 11 is, most solemnly recited or sung during vespers on Monday of the first week.

+Book of Common Prayer

+In the Church of England's Book of Common Prayer, this psalm is appointed to be read on the morning of the second day of the month.